ANTHROPOLOGY (ANTH)

 Transfer Credit: CSU; UC

-An introduction to anthropology through analysis of the origins and development of supernatural beliefs from prehistoric people to contemporary societies using archaeological examples, cross-cultural ethnographic studies.
+Exploration of anthropology through analysis of the origins and development of supernatural beliefs from prehistoric people to contemporary societies using archaeological examples and cross-cultural ethnographic studies.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC